What to Look for in a Self-Scheduling Solution

 March 14, 2019

-In our experience, here is a snapshot of exactly what’s behind a truly successful self-scheduling solution:
+In our experience, here is a snapshot of what to look for in a self-scheduling solution:

 - Automated Business Rules.
 Online self-scheduling that automates scheduling protocols with customized business rules drives efficiency while ensuring bookings are accurate.
 Providers can maintain control of their calendars while filling existing gaps, designating which days and times are available for which specific type of patient or appointment.
 The benefits are two-fold: schedulers, including call center agents and patients, see only appropriate appointment availability for a provider in real-time allowing them to book on the spot, and providers can experience a more predictable schedule as they know their rules are being maintained.